GabrielSchlagowski/mac-change/README.md

-# mac-changer

-Simple and practical mac changer
+# Simple and practical mac changer

 You need to have the <b>net-tools</b> package installed on your Linux distribution.